Building prosperity & digital Culture.

 It pulled me into digital, where I learned how ideas move.

-And over time, it became my work: helping the right ideas, organisations, and leaders become visible, relevant, and impossible to ignore.At heart, I think of myself as an artist.I happen to love building businesses and organisations, but the instinct is the same.
+And over time, my work became helping the right ideas, organisations, and leaders become visible, relevant, and impossible to ignore.At heart, I think of myself as an artist who happens to love building businesses and organisations.

+The instinct is the same.
+Take something raw and meaningful, and shape it into something that connects.I’ve explored that instinct in different forms as an experimental sound musician, through an art residency in Italy and as a committed patron of the arts.I believe art is not separate from business systems.
 It is one of the most powerful tools we have to shift them.That belief shows up in my work, often in ways people don’t expect.

 In how I think about narrative.